Japan's Lower House approves trade deal with U.S. | The Japan Times

-The Lower House of Japan’s parliament signed off Tuesday on a trade deal with the United States that cuts tariffs on farm and industrial products, taking a step toward its entry into force next year.
+The Lower House signed off Tuesday on a trade deal with the United States that cuts tariffs on farm and industrial products, taking a step toward its entry into force next year.

-The approval by the House of Representatives means the agreement, reached by Prime Minister Shinzo Abe and President Donald Trump in late September, now moves to the House of Councillors.
+The approval means the agreement, reached by Prime Minister Shinzo Abe and U.S. President Donald Trump in late September, now moves to the Upper House.

 The United States, for its part, will remove or reduce tariffs on some types of manufacturing equipment as well as for other industrial products, including parts for air conditioners and trains from Japan.

-Instead, the text of the Japan-U.S. agreement says auto tariffs are “subject to further negotiations.”
+Instead, the text of the bilateral agreement says automobile tariffs are “subject to further negotiations.”

 The ruling coalition had initially hoped to pass the trade deal through the Lower House by Nov.
 8, which would have secured a 30-day period until the end of the Diet session to allow it to effectively bypass the Upper House.